 Jarad Greene, who took Professor Davis’s manga class several times as a USC student, and was very active in helping form the first wemakemanga.com student club, as well as a key participant in the development of the Wemakemanga.com website, has sold his two graphic novels in a bidding situation!
 With top representation, and such a bright future, Jarad is building on his previous graphic novel sale reported earlier on this blog.

 What a big validation of the manga class, and the generosity he has shown giving back in his q and a’s to recent classes are so appreciated by current students!
-And we are delighted that he will speak to again in the manga class in fall semester 2020!!!
+And we are delighted that he also spoke again in the manga class in fall December 2020!
 Here is an early work of his from the class